 In 2010, a team discovered a massive wall on the slope between the Temple Mount and Silwan dating back to the tenth century BC.
 Nearby fragments of pottery were found with inscriptions such as “the king.”

 This is proof of construction in the City of David during King Solomon’s time (1 Kings 3:1), which many Arabs do not accept.

-“This is the first time a structure has been found that could conform to descriptions of King Solomon’s construction in Jerusalem,” stated Dr. Eilat Mazar, director of the joint dig by Hebrew University, the Israel Antiquities Authority and the Israel Nature and Parks Authority.
+“This is the first time a structure has been found that could conform to descriptions of King Solomon’s construction in Jerusalem,” stated Dr. Eilat Mazar, former director of the joint dig by Hebrew University, the Israel Antiquities Authority (IAA) and the Israel Nature and Parks Authority.
 (Haaretz)

 “And the king commanded them to quarry large stones, costly stones and hewn stones, to lay the foundation of the Temple.”
 (1 Kings 5:17)

-Another remarkable discovery during construction of the visitor center in 1997, unexpectedly uncovered two monumental towers that date back to the age of the kings of Judea: one protecting the base of Warren’s Shaft (a tunnel that allows access to the Gihon Spring from inside the city walls), and the other protecting the spring itself.
+Another remarkable discovery during construction of the visitor center in 1997, uncovered two monumental towers that date back to the age of the kings of Judea: one protecting the base of Warren’s Shaft (a tunnel that allows access to the Gihon Spring from inside the city walls), and the other protecting the spring itself.

 These archaeological discoveries inspired the City of Jerusalem to propose development of a National Park through the restoration of the valley floor.

 They plan to recreate the area that once housed King Solomon’s gardens and call it the King’s Garden (Gan Hamelekh).
 The waters of the Gihon will once again flow south along their ancient course.

 A Microcosm of the Bigger Picture